Osteopathic Regulation in Canada

 The Canadian Academy of Osteopathy (CAO) is officially certified by the Minister of Employment and Social Development Canada and approved to issue the T2202 tax form for tuition credit.

-It’s important to do your research when selecting an osteopathy school, as osteopathy is unregulated in Ontario and Canada.
+It’s important to do your research when selecting an osteopathy school, as osteopathy is unregulated in Canada.
 There is no government involvement at the provincial or national level with regard to education or professional registration, which is why the Canadian Academy of Osteopathy strives to meet and exceed international standards.

 Students should be aware that the titles Osteopath, DO, and Doctor of Osteopathy (PDF) are protected by the College of Physicians and Surgeons of Ontario for exclusive use by American trained Osteopathic Medical School graduates.
 Canadian osteopathic schools are eligible to award the title Osteopathic Manual Practitioner to trained osteopathic graduates.
-At the CAO, we are proud to offer an osteopathy program that is recognized and monitored by the Ontario Osteopathic Association, Osteopathy Canada, the Canadian Institute of Classical Osteopathy, and the International Institute of Classical Osteopathy.
+At the CAO, we are proud to offer an osteopathy program that is recognized and monitored by OSTCAN, Osteopathy Canada, the Canadian Institute of Classical Osteopathy, and the International Institute of Classical Osteopathy.

 At the CAO, we train highly skilled Osteopathic Manual Practitioners.
 You’ll feel great knowing that classes are taught by expert instructors and that you’re getting the hands-on experience this profession requires.
 You’ll be fully prepared to confidently enter your new profession in osteopathy.

 International Standards of Education

 The Canadian Academy of Osteopathy’s curriculum aims to meet or exceed Type 1 standards as they are clearly defined, which enables our curriculum to be tangibly measured by independent third-party education audits–and pass with total transparency.